Majramos/py-jupyter-devenv/README.md

     -b, --build
         Build a new image skipping the lookup for new images -d, --default
-        Build a new image using default versions
-        Use --show-defaults to list the defaults values -c, --create
+        Build a new image using default stack versions Creates container using name of the parent folder and a random port Use --show-defaults to list the defaults values -c, --create
         Create a container from a existing image